Skip to content

 Cache and ETag behavior

-Every response that reaches compression() gets Vary: Accept-Encoding, even when Daloy decides not to compress that specific response.
-That keeps downstream caches keyed by the negotiation surface from the first response onward.
+Every response that reaches compression() gets Vary: Accept-Encoding appended (de-duplicated against any existing Varyvalue), even when Daloy decides not to compress that specific response.
+That keeps downstream caches keyed by the negotiation surface from the first response onward, so a cache can't serve a gzipped body to a client that only advertised identity.

 If a compressed response already has a strong ETag such as "abc", Daloy downgrades it to W/"abc".
-The ETag was computed over the upstream body, not the compressed wire bytes, so a weak validator is the honest one.
+The ETag was computed over the upstream body, not the compressed wire bytes, so a weak validator is the honest one, RFC 9110 §8.8.1 requires strong validators to be byte-equal to the representation on the wire, and the wire bytes change per encoding.

 No compression level knob